Aaron Curry | Thomas Houseago

-Two Face is an exhibition by Ballroom Marfa artists-in-residence Aaron Curry and Thomas Houseago.
-Based in Los Angeles, Curry and Houseago are sculptors who invoke a Janus faced approach to form and process: simultaneously looking to the past and the future.
-Their exhibition in Marfa is the culmination of a month-long joint residency, supporting the intense and generative dialogue the artists have established over the years.
+Two Face was an exhibition presented by Ballroom Marfa artists-in-residence Aaron Curry and Thomas Houseago.
+Based in Los Angeles, Curry and Houseago are sculptors was the culmination of a month-long joint residency, supporting the intense and generative dialogue the artists have established over the years.
+Two Face, which included new and recent sculptures by Curry and Houseago, invoked a Janus-faced approach to form and process: simultaneously looking to the past and the future.

 In Curry’s sculptures are the traces of Picasso’s disembodied forms, as well as his watershed disruption of spatial representation.
 The flattened anthropomorphic forms of Miro and Tanguy have survived too, and they’ve evolved with the times, sporting anodized aluminum surfaces, high gloss auto finishes, and free form spray sketch, in palettes ranging from the solemn to the scintillating.